berkeley-stat159/project-beta/README.md

 - neural network
 	- nn.py
 		- Creates a neural network using cross-entropy error and stochastic gradient descent to predict presence/absence of common objects in movie based on voxel responses

+- l1 regression
+	- lasso regression to remove more features than ridge

 ## Team Members
 - Raj Agrawal ([`raj4`](https://github.com/raj4))